gombru/gombru.github.io/_posts/2018-05-23-cross_entropy_loss.markdown

 Where **Sp** is the CNN score for the positive class.

 Defined the loss, now we’ll have to compute its **gradient respect to the output neurons** of the CNN in order to backpropagate it through the net and optimize the defined loss function tuning the net parameters.
-So we need to compute the gradient of **CE** respect each CNN class score in $$s$$.
+So we need to compute the gradient of CE Loss respect each CNN class score in $$s$$.
 The loss terms coming from the negative classes are zero.
-However, the loss gradient respect those negative classes is not cancelled, since the **Softmax** of the positive class also depends on the negative classes scores.
+However, the loss gradient respect those negative classes is not cancelled, since the Softmax of the positive class also depends on the negative classes scores.

 The gradient expression will be the same for all $$C$$ except for the ground truth class $$C_p$$, because the score of $$C_p$$ ($$s_p$$) is in the nominator.